textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 ### Extended panels access

-Table 2 represents the two *extended* regions - **Home** and **Extensions** - that you may see when installing certain admin-side plugins.
-Unlike with core regions and panels, the panels of the extended regions are generally not treated individually, rather roles are treated at the region level, which is why individual panels are not show here.[^3] A given role will either have access to the regions (thus all their panels) or won't see them all.
+When certain administration plugins are installed, they will use — and cause the appearance of — one or both of two extended sections in the back-end:

+* Home
+* Extensions

+These regions will appear in the navigation alongside Content, Presentation, and Admin.
+The administration plugin itself will add its associated functionality to a panel under these regions accordingly.
 The respective panels one might see in these regions depend on which plugins are installed that make use of them.

-Most likely anyone with Publisher and Managing Editor roles will see the [Extensions administration region](https://docs.textpattern.com/administration/extensions-region) eventually because so many useful admin-side plugins make use of it.
+Table 2 represents the two extended regions.
+Unlike with default panels, the extended panels are generally not treated individually; rather, roles are treated at the section level, thus why individual panels are not show here.
+A given role will either have access to the regions (thus all their panels) or won't see them at all.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table">
     <table>